-The Koch Internship Program (KIP) is a paid, 10-week experiential learning program offered in the spring (February 9 - April 13, 2023) or summer (June 1 - August 3, 2023) that offers meaningful work experience at non-profits all over the country tackling some of our nation’s most pressing challenges.
+The Koch Internship Program (KIP) is a paid, 10-week experiential learning program offered summer (June 1 - August 3, 2023) or fall (September - November, 2023) that offers meaningful work experience at non-profits all over the country tackling some of our nation’s most pressing challenges.
 Interns also virtually attend professional development sessions every Thursday from 10 am - 5 pm ET and are mentored by seasoned professionals as they craft a capstone project on the topic that matters most to them.
-You must be available for the entirety of all sessions to be eligible to receive the $4500 stipend.
+You must be available for the entirety of all sessions to be eligible to receive the $5,500 stipend.

 What You’ll Experience